in28minutes/spring-boot-master-class/README.md

 Spring Boot has a lot of magic is going the going for it.Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can “just run”.
 Most Spring Boot applications need very little Spring configuration.

+adding this line in master branch.
+By Naveen

 Developing applications with it is cool and fun.